News

 Steps to AI Fluency

-Lecinski, who has interviewed many companies about their AI adoption process, identifies a five-step progression toward AI fluency.
-He advises companies to start small and intentionally, emphasizing that it’s not too late to begin.
-He recommends training AI on zero- and first-party data, and leveraging AI-powered tools offered by vendors like Adobe, TikTok, Google, and HubSpot.
+Lecinski outlines a five-step progression for marketing teams to achieve AI fluency.
+He advises starting small and intentionally, emphasizing that it is not too late for companies to begin their AI journey.
+Training AI on zero- and first-party data is crucial, along with leveraging AI-powered tools from vendors like Adobe, TikTok, Google, and HubSpot.

-Lecinski also advises appointing an AI champion—someone fluent in both marketing and tech—to track pilots and experiments and build internal AI competency.
-Documenting ROI is crucial for securing funding and scaling AI initiatives.
+Appointing an AI champion—someone fluent in both marketing and technology—is another key recommendation.
+This individual can track pilots, experiments, and build internal AI competency.
+Documenting return on investment (ROI) is essential for securing funding and scaling AI initiatives effectively.

 Overcoming Organizational Bottlenecks

-Kihlström notes that even with available tools, many teams are not ready for AI implementation at scale.
-CMOs tend to focus on efficiency rather than the transformative potential of personalization, and operational silos make it difficult to use AI across the customer journey.
-According to Kihlström, AI could enable a unified experience across email, SMS, and website channels, but most marketing organizations are not structured for this.
+Despite the availability of advanced AI tools, many marketing teams are not prepared for large-scale AI implementation.
+Kihlström observes that CMOs often focus on efficiency rather than the transformative potential of personalization.
+Operational silos further hinder the ability to use AI across the customer journey, preventing a unified experience across channels like email, SMS, and websites.

-He suggests that federated models can help bridge this gap, allowing teams to retain autonomy while a central steering group coordinates company-wide AI integration.
-Kihlström concludes that the tools and tech are available, but the real transformation requires leadership.
+To address these challenges, Kihlström suggests adopting federated models, where teams maintain autonomy while a central steering group coordinates AI integration.
+He concludes that while the tools and technology are available, true transformation requires visionary leadership and strategic coordination.